Việt Nam Quốc Dân Đảng: Assassination of Bazin

 The assassination of Hanoi-based French labour recruiter Hervé Bazin on February 9, 1929, was a turning point that marked the beginning of the VNQDĐ's decline.
 A graduate of the École Coloniale in Paris, Bazin directed the recruitment of Vietnamese labourers to work on colonial plantations.
 Recruiting techniques often included beating or coercion, because the foremen who did the recruiting received a commission for each enlisted worker.
 On the plantations, living conditions were poor and the remuneration was low, leading to widespread indignation.
 In response, Vietnamese hatred of Bazin led to thoughts of an assassination.
 A group of workers approached the VNQDĐ with a proposal to kill Bazin.
 The sources disagree on whether the party adopted a policy of sanctioning the assassination.
-One account is that Hoc felt that assassinations were pointless because they would only prompt a crackdown by the French Sûreté, thereby weakening the party.
+One account is that Học felt that assassinations were pointless because they would only prompt a crackdown by the French Sûreté, thereby weakening the party.
 He felt that it was better to strengthen the party until the time was ripe to overthrow the French, viewing Bazin as a mere twig on the tree of the colonial apparatus.
 Another view is that the senior VNQDĐ leaders felt that killing Bazin was necessary so that the party would appear to be relevant to workers involved in industry or commerce, given that the communists had begun to target this demographic for their recruitment drives.

 The first account says that, turned down by the VNQDĐ leadership, one of the assassination's proponents—it is unclear whether or not he was a party member—created his own plot.
 With an accomplice, he shot and killed Bazin on February 9, 1929, as the Frenchman left his mistress's house.
 The French attributed the attack to the VNQDĐ and reacted by apprehending all the party members they could find: between three and four hundred men were rounded up, including 36 government clerks, 13 French government officials, 36 schoolteachers, 39 merchants, 37 landowners and 40 military personnel.
 The subsequent trials resulted in 78 men being convicted and sentenced to jail terms ranging between five and twenty years.
-The arrests severely depleted the VNQDĐ leadership: most of the Central Committee were captured, though Hoc and Nhu were among the few who escaped from a raid on their hideout at the Vietnam Hotel.
+The arrests severely depleted the VNQDĐ leadership: most of the Central Committee were captured, though Học and Nhu were among the few who escaped from a raid on their hideout at the Vietnam Hotel.